 • Those in charge of the bins can easily detect anything that may pose a risk inside transparent recycling bins.

-• Colour-coded lids and visuals such as labels make it easier for the people to determine where they should deposit their waste.
+• Colour-coded lids and visuals such as labels make it easier for people to determine where they should deposit their waste.

 Is this ‘bin-shaming’?

-Whilst some find transparent recycling bins as helpful, some, on the other hand, have strong opinions against this.
+Whilst some find transparent recycling bins helpful, some, on the other hand, have strong opinions against this.

 Last year, a Sydney council was met with criticisms after implementing a program that allows staff to inspect rubbish bins and instruct them on how to recycle better by leaving notes on their bins.